-On arrival in Cusco, you are met by a representative and immediately driven to the “Sacred Valley of the Incas”, a succession of picturesque Andean towns, agricultural terraces, and many archaeological sites, as well as the world’s most famous white corn cultivated for export.
-The mild climate, the varied and dramatic scenery of snow-capped mountains, flowering meadows, lush green hills and spectacular flora and fauna, make the Valley a prime adventure destination in South America.
+On arrival in Cusco, you are driven to the “Sacred Valley of the Incas”, a succession of picturesque Andean towns, agricultural terraces, and many archaeological sites, as well as the world’s most famous white corn cultivated for export.
+The mild climate, the varied and dramatic scenery of snow-capped mountains, flowering meadows, lush green hills and spectacular flora and fauna make the Valley a prime adventure destination in South America.
 At a lower elevation than Cusco, the Valley is a warmer and less physically taxing environment for visiting the many attractions of the region, including Machu Picchu.

 Sol y Luna

-Depart this interesting archaeological site for Maras Pampas, where people farm the land and rear cattle and sheep.
+Leave this interesting archaeological site to follow the trail to the town of Maras, which grew in importance in the 17th century because of the exploitation and commercialization of the "salineras" or salt pans.
+Cross the extensive Maras Pampas, where people farm the land and rear cattle and sheep.
 The Urubamba mountain range and its snow-capped peaks provide a spectacular background for your hike.
-In the town of Maras, observe the interesting facades of the ancient houses, made from finely worked stone, indicative of the economic heights achieved by the town’s population at that time.
-Continue your walk through spectacular Quechua scenery, to arrive at the salineras of Maras (Maras Saltpans), whose bright white can be seen from a great distance.
-The salt mines have been in use for centuries, continuing today (recently elegant bath products and table salt made from Maras Salt have come on the market).
+In the town of Maras, see the fronts of the ancient houses, made from finely worked stone, indicative of the economic heights achieved by the town’s population at that time.

 Sol y Luna